Jamtai/DGS-and-BPP-analysis/README.md

- 2. To calculate the partition function for each sequence in a file containing expanded RNA sequences, you can use the RNAstructure software and follow the steps outlined below:
+ ###2.
+To calculate the partition function for each sequence in a file containing expanded RNA sequences, you can use the RNAstructure software and follow the steps outlined below:

 Set the DATAPATH environment variable to the directory containing the RNAstructure data tables.
-For example: bash

 ```sh
 #Split the combined fasta file into individual sequences using a loop that reads the input file line by line and writes each sequence to a separate file.
 For example:
 cd DGS-and-BPP-analysis